commercetools/commercetools-payone-integration/docs/Project-Lifecycle.md

 ### Development workflow

-> TODO document best practice on how to work in day-to-day development, esp. on how local machine, travis and heroku play together.
+> TODO document best practice on how to work in day-to-day development, esp. on how local machine, GitHub Actions and heroku play together.

 ### Paypal Sandbox Accounts